 Behind the scenes, a group of six supporters calling themselves Rooks125 were working hard to take the club into community ownership having witnessed the serious financial problems that had befallen the Rooks.

-Crucially, the club hit its target of attaining financial break-even within three years of becoming Community owned and now has a very solid foundation on which to build for the future.
-It has approaching 900 Owners and has gained a great reputation for all its community work and stand-out marketing.
-In July 2013 plans were unveiled for the redevelopment of the Dripping Pan which will put the club right at the heart of the local community.
+Despite on-field performances not yet hitting a consistently high level, crucially, the club did hit its target of attaining financial break-even within five years of becoming Community owned and now has a very solid foundation on which to build for the future.
+It has over 1,000 Owners and has gained a great reputation for all its community work and stand-out marketing.

 The future is bright, the future is black & red…